janfincke/early-mcp-server/USAGE.md

 ### API Calls Failing

+-   **Verify credentials**: Use `list_activities` tool to test - it will show API key/secret status
--   Verify your EARLY_API_KEY and EARLY_API_SECRET are correct
+-   **Check environment variables**: Ensure EARLY_API_KEY and EARLY_API_SECRET are set correctly
--   Check if the API endpoint is accessible
+-   **Test API endpoint**: Verify https://api.early.app is accessible from your network
--   Review server logs for detailed error messages
+-   **Review error messages**: Look for detailed error messages in tool responses
--   Ensure both API key and secret are from the same EARLY account
+-   **Account matching**: Ensure both API key and secret are from the same EARLY account
+-   **API format**: Credentials should be in the format provided by EARLY app settings

 **Authentication Method**: The server uses Basic Auth with `key:secret` by default.
 If EARLY API uses a different method, edit the authentication section in `src/early-api-client.ts` and uncomment the appropriate method.